Greek God of Wind: Zephyrus and the Anemoi

 This celestial pairing of the King of the dusk and the Titan goddess of dawn made it possible for many astronomical hotshots in the ancient Greek night sky to burst into life.
 This included celestial bodies such as the planets Jupiter, Mercury, and Venus.

-And, of course, their marriage also made it possible for our loving Anemoi to flow through this little blue planet known as Earth, as the Greeks believed.
+And, of course, their marriage also made it possible for Anemoi to flow through this little blue planet known as Earth, as the Greeks believed.

 Though it might be a little hard to digest, even the Anemoi had to report to a daddy god.
 The four Anemoi occasionally got together in the house of Aeolus, the Keeper of the Winds, and bowed down to their airy ruler.